GauravKrv/GauravKrv/README.md

 ### 👋 Hellow, I’m Gaurav Verma
-- 📗 I’m interested in Front-End Web development and Android ap development
+- 📗 I’m interested in Front-End Web development and Android app development
 - 💻 I’m currently learning ML
 - 💞️ I’m looking to collaborate on any development works related to Android or Front-End Web-Dev.
 - 📫 How to reach >> Email >> gauravkrvbzi@gmail.com